 (c) subject to subsection (5), may make such order as to costs as the Full Bench considers appropriate.

-(5) In proceedings under this section costs shall not be given to any party to the proceedings for the services of any legal practitioner, or agent of that party unless, in the opinion of the Full Bench, the proceedings have been frivolously or vexatiously instituted or defended, as the case requires, by the other party.
+(5) In proceedings under this section costs must not be given to any party to the proceedings for the services of a legal practitioner or agent of that party except —

+(a) in respect of an appeal from proceedings under section 83 or 83E — to the party that was the applicant in those proceedings, if the Full Bench finds, or upholds a finding, that the other party has committed a serious contravention; or

+(b) if, in the opinion of the Full Bench, the proceedings have been frivolously or vexatiously instituted or defended, as the case requires, by the other party.

+(6) At any time after an appeal to the Full Bench has been instituted under this section, a party to the proceedings may apply to the Commission for an order that the operation of the decision appealed against be stayed, wholly or in part, pending the hearing and determination of the appeal.

+(7) For the purposes of hearing and determining an application under subsection (6) for an order in respect of a decision, the Commission must be constituted by the presiding commissioner of the Full Bench allocated the appeal against the decision.

 [Section 84 amended: No. 94 of 1984 s.
 66; No. 44 of 1991 s.
 8; No. 15 of 1993 s.
 26; No. 20 of 2002 s.
-113(4).]
+113(4); No. 30 of 2021 s.
+53, 76(2) and 78(7).]

+84AA.
+Illegal contracts of employment may be treated as valid

+(1) In this section —

+contravention means a contravention of or failure to comply with —

+(a) a civil penalty provision; or

+(b) an entitlement provision.

+(2) If in any proceedings under section 83 or 83E the industrial magistrate’s court finds that an employee was employed or engaged under an illegal contract at the time a contravention occurred, the court may nonetheless deal with the matter as if the contract was valid.

+[Section 84AA inserted: No. 30 of 2021 s.
+54.]

 84A.
 Certain contraventions of Act, enforcement of before Full Bench

 (1) Subject to this section, if a person contravenes or fails to comply with —